TrueFiEng/Waffle/README.md

 ### Dockerized solc
 This options is pretty easy to install especially if you have docker installed.
 This is recommended option.
 If you don't have docker [follow instructions](https://www.docker.com/get-started).

-Pull solc docker container tagged with version you are interested in, e.g.
+Pull solc docker container tagged with version you are interested in, for example for version 0.4.24 it will be:
 ```sh
 docker pull ethereum/solc:0.4.24
 ```

-Setup compiler in your waffle configuration file:
+Than setup compiler in your waffle configuration file:
 ```js
 {
   ...